datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_c809b53dd88a8fbe0d9c61398fb6efa1.md

 `@script`
-- Now that we know we have a %timeit magic command in our toolbelt, how do we use it.

 - Consider the previous example where we wrote our own timer to get the runtime for selecting 1 mil random numbers between 0 and 1.

-- Instead of setting up a start time and calculating  the run time on our own, the magic command %timeit allows us to provide the single line of code we want to time.
+- Instead of calculating the run time on our own, the %timeit command allows us to provide a single line of code we want to time.

 - That's it!
 One line of code using the magic command %timeit allows to calculate the run time without developing any additional code.